kaushikgopal/RxJava-Android-Samples/README.md

 ### Form validation using combineLatest

-courtesy Dan Lew for this idea that he gave me on the [fragmented podcast episode #5](http://fragmentedpodcast.com/episodes/4/) (around the 4:30 mark).
+Thanks to Dan Lew for giving me this idea in the [fragmented podcast - episode #5](http://fragmentedpodcast.com/episodes/4/) (around the 4:30 mark).

 `.combineLatest` allows you to monitor the state of multiple observables at once compactly at a single location.
 The example demonstrated shows how you can use `.combineLatest` to validate a basic form.
 There are 3 primary inputs for this form to be considered "valid" (an email, a password and a number).
 The form will turn valid (the text below turns blue :P) once all the inputs are valid.
 If they are not, an error is shown against the invalid inputs.